leapoldzhu/Study-Notes/Report/MachineLearning/2018-9-24-Basic-Neural-Network-Note.md

 - Regularization

   We may come into some [problems](#problems) when we try to train our model with a particular optimization algorithmn.
+In this situation, if you are facing overfitting problem, you may want to enhance the generalization ability of your network.
+It's wise to take a $ L_1 $ or $ L_2 $ norm on your parameters.

 ### Optimization
 *This part is based on [An Overview of gradient descent optimization algorithms](http://ruder.io/optimizing-gradient-descent/) which I highly recommend.*